-Plays as great comedic alt country or country rock material or simply flat out great alt country or country rock music, period.
+Plays as great comedic alt country/country rock material or simply flat out great alt country/country rock music, period.
 Well, except for…

 Some stats & info about Ween – 12 Golden Country Greats

 - What kind of musical stylings does this album represent?
-Comedy, Comedy Rock, Rock, Rock Music, Country Rock, Country, Alternative Rock, Alt Country
+Rock Music, Country Rock, Alternative Rock, Alt Country

 - Rolling Stone’s greatest 500 albums ranking – not ranked!